 - Discussion boards (activity in which students post thoughts to a discussion board and may reply to their peers’ posts)

 - Text fields (activity in which students write a free-form response to a prompt and may view their thoughts later in the course and/or compare their thoughts with a sample response)

-- Peer work (assignments that other students have uploaded and shared)
+- Group projects (assignments that other students have uploaded and shared)